 We mostly sail in Glandore Harbour, a picturebook bay in the middle of the West Cork south coast.
-Sheltered at the entrance by Adam Island and to the west by islands, the bay is protected from the main Atlantic swells.
-Once past the entrance the bay opens out to provide a large sailing area, the outer harbour, where we usually enjoy both wind and flat sea, perfect for open boat racing.
+Sheltered at the entrance by Adam Island and to the west by islands, the bay is protected from the main Atlantic swells, .
+Once inside Adam the bay opens out to provide a large sailing area, the outer harbour, where we usually enjoy both wind and flat sea, perfect for open boat racing.

 Outside Adam island in Glandore Bay cruising boats can sail westward to Castletownshend, Baltimore and Cape Clear, or eastward to Kinsale and Cork, not to mention southwards to France.
 The small islands outside the harbour , such as Rabbit and High Island make for interesting day sails and places to visit for picnics etc!

 What we sail

 The club is predominantly a keelboat racing club, sailing the International Dragon class and the National Squib class, but there is an increasingly active dinghy section and a modest cruiser section.